Someone speaking in a group discussion

 Reflective policy essay (maximum 1,500 words)

-You are required to submit a reflective policy essay based on the following brief:
+You are required to submit a reflective policy essay based on the following brief, answering each of the two questions in individual separate sections:

 • Write about a situation you experienced where a lack of good policy and/or poor implementation created an undesirable outcome (300 words)